 Valuing an ongoing business operation during divorce litigation can be extremely challenging.
 Ordinarily we must hire accountants to inspect the company’s ledgers, balance sheets, income statements, tax returns, and other documentation of past transactions.
 What if the spouse who is operating the firm does not share the necessary documentation?

-What if the information provided leads to ambiguous or incomplete perception of value?
+What if the information provided leads to an ambiguous or incomplete perception of value?
 If so, then formal discovery may be required to obtain the necessary original documentation, if necessary, down to the individual checks, deposit slips, or register tapes.
 The experts can use the original documentation to reconstruct the necessary summary documents themselves.
-This can be an expensive and time consuming, but well worth it for a spouse frozen out of the business operation.
+This can be expensive and time consuming, but well worth it for a spouse frozen out of the business operation.

 A paradox arises when dividing income earned after separation, between the community and the spouse who operates the business.
 The two rules of law are (1) income earned by a party after separation are that party’s separate property, and (2) the court must divide the property owned by the parties at the time of separation, equally.
 These rules appear to contradict one another, since a part of the income earned after separation is due to the value of the business entity, owned on the date of separation.